Breaking Down the

 Git 2.23 brings a new pair of experimental commands to the suite of existing ones:

-.
+git switchandgit restore.
+These two are meant to eventually provide a better interface for the well-knowngit checkout.
 The new commands intend to each have a clear separation, neatly divvying up what the many responsibilities of git checkout, as we’ll show below.

-command is a notable piece of
+The perennially overloaded git checkout command is a notable piece of

 difficult CLI in an already challenging suite.
 I can easily imagine myself tripping over

-the old flags, though, as in the comparable git checkout -b
+the old flags, though, as in the comparable git checkout -b and git

-commands for immediately creating and checking out a branch.
+switch -c commands for immediately creating and checking out a branch.
 Because

-is used in so many different contexts, it’s its flags and
+git checkout is used in so many different contexts, it’s its flags and

 argument patterns that are most memorable to those who use Git every day.